 July makes 5 months for my son.
 He is “thriving” according to doctors and is a happy, healthy boy.
 At first, we had to be pretty strict getting his routine established, which upset some people close to us.
 Some people didn’t understand why I was “forcing” him to nap or eat when he wasn’t screaming his head off (by the way, crying is one of the last signs of hunger, not the first.
 On a routine, you know you’re baby is going to be hungry when he wakes up from his nap, and you don’t have to wait until he’s miserable to let you know), or said we weren’t “spontaneous” enough, etc. After his routine was well established, it gave us such flexibility (within reason) to run around with our son and just live life – interruptions and all.
 He is still a normal baby and is fussy at times (especially now when he is teething) – but for the most part, if my son is fussing, it’s for a reason.
 Babywise helps my Type A personality parent in an organized manner, not a haphazard “do whatever” type – and I think any baby can appreciate that, as they know what to expect.

-What's also nice is that Babywise is NOT a schedule, it's a routine.
-He sometimes wakes up atinstead of 11, sometimes he goes to bed a bit later because we are at our Bible study, sometimes he doesn't eat as much and has more later on.
-I am directing him as the parent, but he still lets me know when he's full, hungry, sleepy, etc. and the times change every day slightly.
-I don't say " , nap time!" - sometimes he doesn't go to nap until or sometimes he's tired at 8.
+What’s also nice is that Babywise is NOT a schedule, it’s a routine.
+He sometimes wakes up at 10:30 instead of 11, sometimes he goes to bed a bit later because we are at our Bible study, sometimes he doesn’t eat as much and has more later on.
+I am directing him as the parent, but he still lets me know when he’s full, hungry, sleepy, etc. and the times change every day slightly.
+I don’t say “8:30am, nap time!” – sometimes he doesn’t go to nap until 8:45 or sometimes he’s tired at 8.

 He usually naps pretty well unless he is teething and has not eaten a very good meal prior to his activity and nap time.
 At night, we just place him on his tummy and, if he isn’t asleep by the time we tuck him in, he’s asleep shortly thereafter on his own.
 I never have to “tip toe” quickly out of his room, praying he stays asleep.
 No thank you!